ntop/ntopng/doc/src/user_interface/network_interface/interface/autonomous_systems.rst

 Ntopng uses a Maxmind database to gather information about Autonomous Systems (AS) and based on this it groups hosts belonging to the same AS.
 AS number 0 contains all hosts having private IP addresses.

+It is possible to tell ntopng which ASNs are your own, which ones belong to your customers, and which ones are simply relevant for your business: see :ref:`ASNConfiguration` for the configuration details.

 In the Timeseries (only available if enabled) are shown the top current active Autonomous Systems with the traffic done in the last week (7 days).